Damiusdotcom/Palawan_Shear_Line/README.md

 streamlines.py<br>
     Python script to output streamlines using the nc file inside era5/<br>
     Subfolders for each available level will be automatically created under streamlines/output if no subfolders are detected <br>
-    Note: Calling the file is still not automatic, nc_file variable should be changed manually <br>
+    Note: Calling the file is not dynamic, nc_file variable should be changed manually <br>
+    temporary era5 directory: era5/era5_file.nc

 For this case, 5 days of rainfall data was used, but the script can manage more data as long as the netcdf files are placed in the imerg directory and the column title format in rainfal_data.csv is correct.